 A common issue with Microsoft Internet Explorer is controlling the e-mail program used when you click on a mail address on a web page.
 If it's not set correctly, you may get a "Can't create object" error message.

-In Windows 7 and Windows 8, you can set the default mail client in the Control Panel’s Default Programs applet.
+In Windows 7, 8 and 10, you can set the default mail client in the Control Panel's Default Programs applet.
 Select Outlook from the list of applications on the left and click the button to Set this program as default.

 When you use the 64-bit versions of Outlook 2010 or Outlook 2013, some applications will report that there is no default email client when they try to send email.
 The problem is not that there is no default email client, but that the application can't access the 64-bit version.
 You'll need to use the 32-bit version of Outlook for the Send to menus to work.